 - Book sales

 Buying used books is much better than illegal copies.
 If a book is used, that means the author has received money in some way or form because of that book.
 Illegal copies give the author no money at all.
-Used books are cheaper, and they can be in great condition too, but at least this way the author has already received money from the book, something ILLEGAL COPIES NEVER DO.
+Used books are cheaper, and they can be in great condition too, but at least this way the author has already received money from the book.

 All of the websites above are great options for getting used, discounted books, or they offer coupons.